semuconsulting/pyubx2/README.md

 ## Generating

-**NB: The UBXMessage constructor format has been changed in pyubx2 v0.2.0 to accommodate keyword parameters - see [Release Notes](https://github.com/semuconsulting/pyubx2/releases) on GitHub for details.**

 You can create a `UBXMessage` object by calling the constructor with the following parameters:
 1. ubxClass
 2. ubxID
-3. mode
+3. mode (0=GET, 1=SET, 2=POLL)
 4. (optional) a series of keyword parameters representing the message payload

 The 'ubxClass' and 'ubxID' parameters may be passed as lookup strings, integers or bytes.

-The 'mode' parameter is an integer flag signifying whether the message payload refers to a:
+The 'mode' parameter signifies whether the message payload refers to a:
-* GET message (i.e. output *from* the receiver) = 0
+* GET message (i.e. output *from* the receiver)
-* SET message (i.e. input *to* the receiver) = 1
+* SET message (i.e. input *to* the receiver)
-* POLL message (i.e. input *to* the receiver in anticipation of a response back) = 2
+* POLL message (i.e. input *to* the receiver in anticipation of a response back)

-The distinction is necessary because the UBX protocol uses the same message class and id for all three modes, but with different payloads.

 The message payload can be defined via keyword parameters in one of three ways:
-1. A single keyword parameter of `payload` containing the full payload as a sequence of bytes.
+1. A single keyword parameter of `payload` containing the full payload as a sequence of bytes (any other keyword parameters will be ignored).
-2. One or more attribute names corresponding to the message class/id in question.
+2. One or more keyword parameters corresponding to individual message attributes.
 Any attributes not explicitly provided as keyword parameters will be set to a nominal value according to their type.
 3. If no keyword parameters are passed, the payload is assumed to be null.